 E.g. Writings (teachings and interpretations) of key theologians from a range of religious traditions.
-In the primary phase context this might include quotes from religious teachers such as Martin Luther King, Gandhi, Dalai Lama, Aung San Suu Kyi, Dietrich Bonhoeffer
+In the secondary context this might include the writings of theologians such as Aquinas, Irenaeus and Maimonides.

 E.g. Examples of ways in which experiences/events have impacted on the way believers have understood and acted on their beliefs.
-These might include Saul's conversion on the road to Damascus, the story of Bilal, the Hanukkah narrative concerning the oil lasting eight days, impact of scientific discoveries on belief and vice versa, an account of a miracle at Lourdes
+These might include Saul's conversion on the road to Damascus, William Booth, the story of Job, the impact of scientific discoveries on belief and vice versa.

 E.g. Issues of authenticity, historical accuracy and authorship.
-Links might be made with literacy and different types of genre a) How events in history and society have influenced beliefs
+Links might be made with English and different types of genre.

-Theology - this is about believing
+Theology - this is about believing;